RTEMS/rtems-docs/user/start/index.rst

 ***********

 Follow the sections of this chapter step by step to get started developing applications on top of RTEMS.
+You will create a set of tools and an RTEMS kernel for your selected Board Support Package (BSP).

 .. toctree::